seraphicfae/niri-dotfiles/README.md

 ---

 ## FAQ / Common Issues
-**My temperature module doesn’t appear in the waybar?** \
+**My temperature module doesn’t appear in waybar?** \
-Look in waybar and set it to your correct thermal zone.
+Look in `config.jsonc` and set it to your correct thermal zone.

 **MPRIS module is empty** \
 It only shows when media is playing.

 **My icons look weird/dont show** \
-With your package manager, download JetBrainsMono Nerd Font.
+Download JetBrainsMono Nerd Font with pacman.